Facebook pixel

 What happens if I fail to follow this new requirement?

-If you or your bad faith Insurance attorney fail to follow this new law, you will not have the right to file a lawsuit against the insurance company until the demand is sent.
+If you or your attorney fail to follow this new law, your lawsuit may be delayed or dismissed until the demand is properly sent.
+Additionally, California Civil Code Section 999.1 outlines that failure to comply with the demand letter process may result in the court ruling in favor of the insurance company, limiting your ability to seek damages.
+In some cases, exceptions may apply, such as if the insurer has already demonstrated bad faith through prior actions, but these scenarios are rare and legally complex.
 If, for instance, you did not send the demand letter to the insurance company, and then filed the lawsuit, the insurance company may argue that you have not met all the requirements for filing a lawsuit.

 Why was this law passed?